June 29

 Have the students assemble in a circle away from the tables—either on the floor or in their chairs.

-Bring your stuffed animal, Bible, Flip Chart, and any items you brought or prepared for this lesson.
+Bring your stuffed animal, Bible, Lesson Flip Chart, and any items you brought or prepared for this lesson.

 Prayer